Uruguayan Air Force Flight 571: Flight origin

-The crash
+Crash

 Pilot Ferradas had previously flown across the Andes 29 times.
 On this flight he was training co-pilot Lagurara, who was at the controls.
 As they flew above the Andes, clouds obscured the mountains below.
 The aircraft was four years old with 792 hours on the airframe.

 The plane was nicknamed the "lead sled" by pilots because they considered it underpowered.
 The fuselage of this aircraft and others had been stretched to add a 1.83 m section, increasing passenger capacity from 52 to 56, and making room for more cargo between the cockpit and the passenger cabin.
 A total of 78 FH-227 aircraft were built, 23 of which eventually crashed.
 The 1972 Andes flight disaster was the tenth FH-227 crash since the model was introduced in 1966.

-Due to cloud cover the pilots were flying under instrument meteorological conditions at an altitude of 18000 ft at FL180 through the 8251 ft high Planchón pass and could not visually confirm their location from the terrain below.

 At 3:21 p.m., shortly after crossing Planchón pass, Lagurara notified air traffic controllers that he expected to reach Curicó a minute later.
 While some reports state the co-pilot incorrectly estimated his position using dead reckoning, he was relying on radio navigation.
-For unknown reasons, he did not see the aircraft's VOR/DME navigation radio displaying the bearing and distance to the Curicó radio beacon, still 37–43 mi due west of Planchón pass.

 The flight time from Planchón pass to Curicó is normally 11 minutes, but only three minutes later the co-pilot radioed Santiago that they were overflying Curicó and turning due north.
 He requested permission from air traffic control to descend.
 The controller authorized the aircraft to descend to 11500 ft, unaware due to lack of radar coverage that the airplane was still flying over the Andes.
-Pilot Ferradas also failed to notice the navigation error.

 The aircraft encountered severe turbulence as it descended.
 Nando Parrado recalled that the plane rapidly descended several hundred feet out of the clouds.
 At first the rugby players joked about the turbulence until they saw the aircraft was flying abnormally close to the mountains.
 "That was probably the moment when the pilots saw the black ridge rising dead ahead."

 Roberto Canessa later said he thought the pilot had turned due north too soon and began the descent to Santiago while the aircraft was still flying over the Andes.
 Then "he began to climb, until the plane was nearly vertical and it began to stall and shake."
 The aircraft's ground collision alarm sounded and scared all the passengers.